DLR-SC/django-prov/docs/django_prov_configuration/namespaces.rst

 ----------------------------------------
 The Configuration you use to record provenance needs to have at least two namespaces to work.

-Namespaces are declared in the :code:`"NAMESPACES"` section in the :code:`PROVENANCE` dictionary of your Django app.
+Namespaces are declared in the :code:`"NAMESPACES"` section in the configuration dictionary of your Django app.
 This section also needs to be divided in to two further sections:

 1. :code:`"DEFAULT"`: contains your default URI which is used to resolve other prefixes to URIs.
-Recommendation: Use the name of your django project, e.g. :code:`"example.org/"`.
+Recommendation: Use the name of your Django project, e.g. :code:`"example.org/"`.

 2. :code:`"EXTRA"`: contains the prefixes of every app of your project that you want to track.
 It depends on your use case to decide which of the namespaces you actually need.
 Recommendation: Use the name of the app that you want to track, e.g. :code:`"example"`.

     Furthermore, there are three optional namespace prefixes supported:

     - :code:`"auth"`: includes the recording of models from the Django authentication app, e.g. Users.
-    - :code:`"django"`: includes the recording of Djangos View Classes.
+    - :code:`"django"`: includes the recording of Djangos class-based views.
 For more information, see :ref:`activities-django-views-label`
     - :code:`"sys"`: includes the recording of system information for every activity that is tracked.
 For more information, see: :ref:`extras-sys-info-label`